Stalin-143/Simple-Python-Firewall-Using-Scapy/README.md

 ## License:

-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT LICENSE.